Tomas-M/linux-live/README.md

 the original Linux Live Kit. <http://linux-live.org>

-## You will need to have the following packages installed:
+## You will need to have the following installed:
   * squashfs-tools
-  * genisoimage and/or mkisofs
+  * genisoimage and/or mkisofs (optional)
   * zip

 ## Before you build: